Updated: May 23

 “They answered and said to Him, “Abraham is our father.” יהושע said to them, “If you were Abraham's children, you would do the works of Abraham.
 “But now you seek to kill Me, a Man who has spoken to you the truth which I heard from Elohim.
 Abraham did not do this.
 “You do the works of your father.”
 Then they said to Him, “We were not born of whoring, we have one Father: Elohim.” יהושע said to them, “If Elohim were your Father, you would love Me, for I came forth from Elohim, and am here.
 For I have not come of Myself, but He sent Me.
 “Why do you not know what I say?
 Because you are unable to hear My Word.
 “You are of your father the devil, and the desires of your father you wish to do.
 He was a murderer from the beginning, and has not stood in the truth, because there is no truth in him.
 When he speaks the lie, he speaks of his own, for he is a liar and the father of it.
 “And because I speak the truth, you do not believe Me.
 Who of you proves Me wrong concerning sin?
 And if I speak the truth, why do you not believe Me?”
 He who is of Elohim hears the Words of Elohim, therefore you do not hear because you are not of Elohim.”
 (John 8:39-47)

-Yeshua is not saying those who are of Abraham are of the Devil (See my post “Grafted In”), he said if you were children of Abraham you would do as he did.
-He called the pharisees children of the Devil, because they added to the Torah and made man doctrines to follow instead of the complete Torah, while also denying who Yeshua was.
+Yeshua is not saying those who are of Abraham are of the Devil (See my post “Grafted In”), he said if you were children of Abraham, you would do as he did.
+He called the Pharisees children of the Devil because they added to the Torah and made man doctrines to follow instead of the complete Torah, while also denying who Yeshua was.
 Does that sound familiar?
-Moreover, do you really think the desire of the Devil is to obey the Torah?
+Moreover, do you really think the Devil desires to obey the Torah?